ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 1. Uploaded lot of informations, pictures,"shematics", the scripts (cleaned by googles ki) It looks like chaos and yes, it is.
 Give me some time.

+12/Mar/2026:

+1. Chill
+2. Make and edit some pictures for dokumentation - future uploads will follow
+3. Testing the device heavier to find problems
+4. Editing this readme and get a structure